Chenjinyu/testbank/data_structures_and_algorithms/c3_hashing/CheckingForExistence.md

 Given a string s, return the first character to appear twice.
 It is guaranteed that the input will have a duplicate character.
 ```

+>Anytime you find your algorithm running if ... in ..., then consider using **a hash map or set to store elements to have these operations run in O(1)**.
+Try these upcoming practice problems with what was learned here.